 EngenuitySC’s 2019 Midlands Regional Competitiveness Week was presented by:

 During our second-ever Midlands Regional Competitiveness Week, held Jan.
 28-Feb.
 1, EngenuitySC and several community partners hosted events around the region celebrating successes, highlighting areas of opportunity, recognizing booming industries and (literally) toasting regional assets.
-We could host such an incredible lineup of events without our presenting sponsor BlueCross BlueShield of South Carolina and events sponsors Spectrum and Nephron.
+We could not host such an incredible lineup of events without our presenting sponsor BlueCross BlueShield of South Carolina and events sponsors Spectrum and Nephron.
 And of course, a big THANK YOU to all of those who attended one or more of these great events during #CompWeek19!
 We’re already thinking about next year.

 Monday, January 28